MessiahChen/MessiahChen.github.io/_posts/2020-07-23-TOEFL-Writing.markdown

 In summary, we may safely draw the conclusion that…./ I want to reiterate that….
 Overall, ….

+---

+In contemporary society, much ink has been spilled about......(题目改写),and some claim that...
+Such assertion, however, is torn to pieces by others.
+As far as I am concerned, the statement that...（题目改写）is arbitrary and one-sided because it fails to take all the related circumstances into consideration.
+We should analyze this statement comprehensively before we draw the eventual conclusion.

+In brief, based on the previous discussion, the issue...(改写题目）is complex and needs a case by case analysis.
+We are not supposed to disregard those situations where the statement is unjustifiable.
+As a result, I cannot totally agree with this statement.

 # Intergrated Writing

 ![img](/img/in-post/post-TOEFL/writing-5.png)